JordanWelsman/JordanWelsman/README.md

 </div>

-It's here, during both work and my free time where I have written most of my software.
+It's here, during both work and my free time where I have written most of my open-source software.

-- I've contributed towards [`inference-engine`](https://github.com/BerkeleyLab/inference-engine), a neural network inference framework written in [FORTRAN](https://en.wikipedia.org/wiki/Fortran) on a research project in which it is deployed in [ICAR](https://ral.ucar.edu/solutions/products/intermediate-complexity-atmospheric-research-icar), an accelerated atmospheric simulation model.
+- [`openjson`](https://github.com/JordanWelsman/openjson) is a Python module that provides fiexible JSON serialization and I/O functionality in a modular implmentation.
+It empowers users to control how their JSON files are written and can be used in a plethora of Python applications.
+- [`jutils`](https://github.com/JordanWelsman/jutils) is another project of mine which collates the many useful tools and code snippets I've written and used in my other data science and Python projects in a nice importable package for other developers to use.
 - [`nexport`](https://github.com/JordanWelsman/nexport) is a Python project of mine which allows users to exports the parameters of deep neural networks to human-readable filetypes.
-- [`jutils`](https://github.com/JordanWelsman/jutils), another project of mine collects many useful utilities I've written and used in some of my other data science and Python projects for other people to use.
+It relies on the functionality of `openjson` for its flexible JSON encoding and `jutils` for its useful importable utilities.
+- [`mathplug`](https://github.com/JordanWelsman/mathplug) is a Python module which contains importable mathematical functions and equations for use in applications which require complex problem solving with simple I/O.
+- I've also made contributions towards [`inference-engine`](https://github.com/BerkeleyLab/inference-engine), a neural network inference framework written in [FORTRAN](https://en.wikipedia.org/wiki/Fortran) on a research project in which it is deployed in [ICAR](https://ral.ucar.edu/solutions/products/intermediate-complexity-atmospheric-research-icar), an accelerated atmospheric simulation model.

 <div align="center">